mliang4/EPAbvs/README.md

 Functional Concurrent Regression Mixture Models Using Spiked Ewens-Pitman Attraction Priors

-by Mingrui Liang, Matthew D. Koslovsky and Marina Vannucci
+by Mingrui Liang, Matthew D. Koslovsky, Emily T. Hébert, Michael S. Businelle, and Marina Vannucci

 The main functions operate in C++ via the R package Rcpp.
 These functions can be sourced by a set of wrapper functions that enable easy implementation of the code in the R environment.